mootools/mootools-more/Docs/Native/Date.md

 ### Shortcuts:

-These keys are NOT preceded by the percent sign.
+These shortcuts are NOT preceded by the percent sign.

 * db - "%Y-%m-%d %H:%M:%S",
 * compact - "%Y%m%dT%H%M%S",